violinmelody/rarity.horse/readme.md

 - No content is included
 - `example-content/` shows the expected structure
-- You must provide their own content repository or local `content/` directory
+- You must provide your own content repository or local `content/` directory

 ---

 ## License

-💎 Do whatever you want
-Just keep it elegant 💎
+💎 Do whatever you want, just keep it elegant 💎

 ---